Stenstromen/bright/README.md

 ## Introduction

 BRIGHT is a DNS, Email and Web standards testing tool.
+All related to a single tested domain.
 It is written in Rust and interfacing is done via GraphQL API.

 ## External Crates